19+ Awesome Black Friday vs Cyber Monday Statistics for 2023

 This figure is $100 more than spending per person.
 And compared to the Deloitte prediction that $1536 would be spent on average during the holiday season, it makes for almost one-third of the holiday shopping money.

 Over the entire weekend, a rise in online sales was evident.
-That does not mean that the stores are not doing well.
+However, that doesn’t mean physical stores didn’t do well.
 Crowds still focused on brick-and-mortar, and the average Black Friday spending was highest in the 35 to 44 age group that preferred the live experience.

-7. Mobile ecommerce accounts for over 62% of all traffic during the Black Friday-Cyber Monday shopping weekend.
+9. M-commerce accounted for over 62% of all traffic during the 2018 Black Friday-Cyber Monday shopping weekend.

-Black Friday shopping statistics show that during the start of the month, online shopping was done mainly on desktop 60%, followed by mobile phones with 30%, and tablets with 10%.
+Black Friday shopping statistics show that during the start of the month, online shopping was done mainly on desktops (60%), followed by cell phones (30%) and tablets (10%).

-The prediction for the Black Friday shopping week was just under 50% in favor of m-commerce, but the actual results showed that mobile devices were used in 62% of cases.
+The prediction for the Black Friday shopping weekend was just under 50% in favor of m-commerce.
+However, the actual results showed that mobile devices were used in 62% of cases.
 Mobile devices accounted for 61% of Black Friday shopping in 2017.

 On Thanksgiving, mobile devices were used for 68% of all online traffic, and 54% of orders were placed via mobile.
 On Friday, the figure was 67% and 49% for orders.
-Both traffic and orders percentage beat the predictions on all days of this shopping weekend in 2018.
+So, both traffic and orders beat the predictions on all days of this shopping weekend in 2018.

-8. Cyber Monday 2019 is the biggest online day of that shopping week with 3 billion sales through smartphones alone.
+10. Cyber Monday 2019 was the biggest shopping day in US history up to this point, with 3 billion sales through smartphones alone.

-When we observe Black Friday online vs Cyber Monday, Friday saw sales of $7.4 billion, while Monday peaked at $9.4 billion in 2019.
+When we observe Black Friday online vs Cyber Monday trends, Friday saw sales of $7.4 billion in 2018, while Monday peaked at $7.9 billion.

-9. In preparation for Black Friday and Cyber Monday, social media traffic was up by 41% on Thanksgiving.
+11. In preparation for Black Friday and Cyber Monday, social media traffic was up by 41% on Thanksgiving in 2018.

 (Salesforce, Forbes, Adobe)